tiwong/tiwong.github.io/maths.md

 3. Eisenstein cocycles over imaginary quadratic fields I: Values of L-functions (with J. Flórez and C. Karabulut).
 Submitted;  <a href="https://arxiv.org/abs/1611.08565">ArXiv</a>.

 2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski).
-Submitted; <a href="https://arxiv.org/abs/1608.05938">ArXiv</a>.
+To appear in Journal of Number Theory; <a href="https://arxiv.org/abs/1608.05938">ArXiv</a>.

 1. Lower bounds for Weil's Explicit Formula via Selberg's Trace Formula.
 Submitted; <a href="https://arxiv.org/abs/1608.02296">ArXiv</a>.